cocos/cocos-docs/en/scripting/load-assets.md

 ## How to dynamically load

 Starting from v2.4, the Creator supports Asset Bundle, which means that you can load resources dynamically in two ways: 1. by placing resources in the `resources` directory and loading them dynamically with an interface such as `cc.resources.load`; 2. by loading them dynamically with Asset Bundle.
-This post focuses only on the first approach; for the second, see [Asset Bundle](asset-bundle.md) documentation.
+This article focuses only on the first approach; for the second, see [Asset Bundle](asset-bundle.md) documentation.

- There are two things to note about dynamically loading resources using the first method, one is that all resources that need to be dynamically loaded by script must be placed in the `resources` folder or one of its subfolders. `resources` need to be created manually in the assets folder and must be located in the assets root directory, like this.
+ There are two things to note about dynamically loading resources using the first method, one is that all resources that need to be dynamically loaded by script must be placed in the `resources` folder or one of its subfolders. `resources` needs to be created manually in the assets folder and must be located in the assets root directory, like this.

 ![asset-in-properties-null](load-assets/resources-file-tree.png)